 Men who develop prostate cancer may choose to have a specialized surgery to remove the prostate.
 It's called robotic-assisted laparoscopic radical prostatectomy (RALP).
 Laparoscopy is at type of surgery that is done by filling the belly with carbon dioxide gas so that a working space can be created.
 Small incisions are created through which instruments are passed.
 During the surgery, six - 1/4 inch to 3/4 inch punctures are made in the abdomen.
 A thin tube with a camera on the end is placed into one of the punctures to help the surgeon see inside the body.
 Long thin instruments are placed in the other punctures to help your surgeon manipulate organs and perform surgery.

 The robotic-assisted laparoscopic radical prostatectomy was first reported in 2001.
 Since then, the robotic prostatectomy has become one of the preferred methods for radical (aka total) removal of the cancerous prostate.
 Dr. Gorbatiy is one of the few Fellowship-trained urologists in Broward County to do extra 2 years of training in robotic surgery.
 He has been trained to operate on the prostate, bladder, ureters, kidney and bowel with the use of the robotic surgical approach.
 The robotic machine has 4 arms, one for holding the camera and 3 which have instruments attached.
 The surgeon controls all of these arms.
 The robotic arms are placed through four punctures, and an assistant surgeon will work through the remaining two punctures.
+Since 2023, Dr. Gorbatiy has also been doing some of the prostatectomy procedures using the latest “single port” robotic platform with which the entire surgery is done through a single incision.
+Click here to read the news page about this new option.

 After the prostate and seminal vesicles are disconnected, your surgeon will place the prostate inside a small plastic bag while it is still inside your body.
 The bag will be removed by enlarging one of the punctures.
 The bladder will be reconnected to the urine channel by suturing the two together.
 A catheter (small rubber tube that allows urine to drain) - will be left in place to help this area heal.
 The specimen will be sent to a pathologist who will carefully examine it under a microscope.
 Your surgeon may decide to remove lymph nodes at the time of your surgery.
 If so, these will also be placed in the specimen bag for examination by the pathologist as well.